My Pectus Journey

 This 50 page E-book will guide you through everything you need to know about pectus excavatum.
 Learn how severity is assessed and what the Haller index is.
 Determine whether you should seek treatment through surgery or the vacuum bell (a non-surgical tool).
 Learn how to put together an exercise routine to help improve posture, strength, and muscle growth without making your pectus worse.
 Begin building a personalized nutrition plan with specific calorie and macronutrient recommendations for muscle growth.
 And learn a bit more about my backstory and how I overcame pectus excavatum, so that you can do the exact same thing.

 Section 1: Facts About Pectus Excavatum

 Section 5: Nutrition

 You will receive an email with a link to download.

-This program will guide you through 9+ months of training, nutrition, mobility, and mindfulness starting in any phase of the Pectus journey you may be.
-Whether you are getting prepared for surgery in the coming months, just had surgery a week ago, or had surgery 3+ months ago, you will be able to jump right into the program and begin reaping the benefits.
+This program will guide you through 9+ months of training, nutrition, mobility, and mindfulness for the Nuss procedure.
+Whether you are getting prepared for surgery in the coming months, just had surgery a week ago, or had surgery 3+ months ago, you will be able to jump into the program and begin reaping the benefits.

 - No access to a gym?
 No problem, we have a version of the program built specifically for working out at home with minimal equipment (only resistance bands are needed).